Is it worth buying missing NI years? The break-even maths.

 Divide the cost by the annual gain:

-After two and a half years of drawing the higher state pension, you have recovered the cost in nominal terms.
+After just under three years of drawing the higher state pension, you have recovered the cost in nominal terms.
 Everything after that is pure gain.

 To put it another way: if you reach state pension age and live for another 20 years (roughly average UK life expectancy from age 66), that one bought year returns:

 The after-tax picture is also worth considering.
 State pension counts as taxable income, but many people are below the personal allowance in retirement, meaning the extra state pension is received tax-free.
-Even for basic-rate taxpayers the after-tax return (roughly £263/yr) still breaks even in about 3.1 years.
+Even for basic-rate taxpayers the after-tax return (roughly £287/yr) still breaks even in about 3.3 years.

 No savings account, ISA, or annuity comes close to this rate of return for people who are in reasonable health.